pjenvey/path-pep/pep-0NNN.rst

 Creating a proper type hint for  APIs that accept path objects as well as strings and bytes will probably be needed.
+It could be as simple as defining ``typing.Path``/``typing.FSPath`` to correspond to the ABC and then having
+``typing.PathLike = typing.Union[typing.Path, str, bytes]``.
+The type
+hint could also potentially be made to be generic to accept the specific low-level representation, e.g. ``typing.PathLike[str]``.

-It could be as simple as defining ``typing.Path`` and then having ``typing.PathLike = typing.Union[typing.Path, str, bytes]``, but it should be properly discussed with the right type hinting experts if this is the best approach.
+In the end the type hinting solution should be properly discussed with the right type hinting experts if this is the best approach.

 Rejected Ideas